home-assistant/home-assistant.io/source/hassio/HassOS-FAQ.markdown

 As the VM image is only about 6GB by default, many VM users run in to this as they have not allocated enough storage.
 32 GB is the recommended size.

 You'll need to explore your own system to determine where the space has gone.
-Using `df -h` in the ssh addon console to you can quickly check to see if you have the space.
+Using `df -h` in the ssh add-on console to you can quickly check to see if you have the space.

 If there is plenty of space available then you might check to see if you are having network issues which are preventing images being downloaded.

 ## Why does the start button for an add-on flash red when I click it?

-If you are looking for more information about addons which won't start or install, navigate to Supervisor > System in the UI and check the logs.
+If you are looking for more information about add-ons which won't start or install, navigate to Supervisor > System in the UI and check the logs.

-The logs on this page are the same you would see using `ha logs` in the custom cli.
+The logs on this page are the same you would see using `ha logs` in the custom CLI.

 ## I'm trying to find my files on the host or SD card.
 Where are they?